- Students may engage in post-completion OPT after completion of their studies.

 Selecting Start Date & Requesting OPT I-20

 Students must choose an OPT start date.
 The start date is the earliest possible date that you might want to work if you have a job.
-Choose a date within 60 days from the Program End Date (the last day of the finals week of graduating quarter).
+Choose a date within 60 days from the Program End Date (the last day of the finals week of the graduating quarter).

 |Graduating Quarter||Program End Date||Earliest Date to Start OPT||Latest Date to Start OPT|